DiogenesF/front-end-react/README.md

-# This is the course I followed to create this repository
+### This is the course I followed to create this repository:
 https://www.coursera.org/learn/front-end-react